-The project widens Route 7 from four to six lanes with a raised median and includes:
+This project widened about a mile and a half of Route 7 from four to six lanes with a raised median and included:

 - Lengthened turn lanes

-- A new traffic signal at the intersection of Redberry Court and the relocated Woody’s Golf Course entrance
+- New traffic signal at the intersection of Redberry Court and the relocated Woody’s Golf Course entrance

 - Improved intersection operation, particularly at Georgetown Pike, Route 7 and Seneca Road

-Major utilities are located along this section of Route 7, including a 24-inch gas line, a 12-inch water line, fiber optic communications, telephone lines, and electrical lines.
-Utility relocation will continue through fall 2013 while the project is also under construction.
+Major utility relocations also occurred, including a 24-inch gas line, 12-inch water line, fiber optic communications, and telephone and electrical lines.

 State Project: 0007-029-128, P101, R201, C501